Eth4nZ/Face-Recognition/README.md

 ###Modify facerec_video.cpp
 you need to modify few lines in *facerec_video.cpp*.

 **line 60 & 61** modify the path to your haarcascades*.xml.
-The available Haar-Cascades for face detection are located in the data folder of your OpenCV installation.
+the available Haar-Cascades for face detection are located in the data folder of your OpenCV installation.

 **line 64** the deviceID of your Webcam (0 for me).